-10-year CIP (FY2019-2028), June 2017
+5-year CIP Request to the State (FY2021-2025), June 2019

-Beginning in June 2016, the CIP has been presented in closed session; NOT accessible online.
-The 10-year CIP will be made available to you by the Office of Capital Planning via e-mail.
+Beginning in June 2016, the CIP has been presented in closed session; it is not accessible online.
+The 5-year CIP "As Requested" can be requested from the Office of Capital Planning via e-mail.
+Please contact mbeck@usmd.edu https://dbm.maryland.gov/budget/Documents/capbudget/FY2021-CapitalBudgetVolume.pdf

-Governor's Proposed Budget (FY2019-2023)
+Governor's Proposed Capital Budget (FY2021-2025)